 Orders received from the British Library:

 - Documents (e.g. journal articles) ordered from the British Library may be supplied by electronic delivery

 - When your request is available you will receive an email containing a link to access your document.
 You can then download and save a pdf which you can keep for up to three years

 - We have a step-by-step guide [pdf] to On Demand, which includes troubleshooting information.
 Alternatively, the British Library’s help guide can be found on their website in the section called 'DRM Lite'

 - If you would prefer to collect a print copy from the Library please let us know, either by contacting us directly, or by including this information on your request form.

 Orders received from other libraries:

-- Documents ordered from other libraries will be delivered as photocopies which you may keep.
+- Documents ordered from other libraries are typically delivered via email as PDFs, which you may keep for personal use.